How Long does Thermal Printing Last

 Keep Away from Moisture

-You should go with the moisture-resistance media paper for better printing results and long-lasting life.
-You can have them from reliable thermal paper manufacturers and suppliers as they offer synthetic media, which is typically not affected by climate conditions and moisture.
+You should use moisture-resistance media paper for better printing results and long-lasting life.
+You can have them from reliable thermal paper manufacturers and suppliers as they offer synthetic media, typically unaffected by climate conditions and moisture.

 Thickness of Media

-The most important factor is to know how much your printing material and receipts are useful for your business.
-If these are useful for a short period, it is not preferred to use expensive and high-quality media paper.
+The most important factor is to know how much your printing material and receipt papers are useful for your business.
+If these are useful for a short period, using expensive, high-quality media paper is not preferred.
 For that, direct thermal paper and printing are recommended.